 - Layer Your Defenses for Best Results: Don't rely on a single solution.
 The most successful strategy combines a physical barrier with scent deterrents and scare tactics.
 Regularly inspect your setup and adapt your methods to outsmart persistent rabbits.

-Why Rabbits Love Your Raised Garden Bed
+Why Are Rabbits Targeting Your Raised Bed?

 It’s a classic gardener's dilemma: you see a fluffy-tailed bunny hopping through your yard and your first thought is, “Aw, how cute!”
 Your second thought is probably, “Wait—stay away from my vegetables!”
 While they may look innocent, rabbits can undo a lot of your hard work in a single night.
 Your raised garden bed, with its nutrient-rich soil and tender plants, is basically a five-star buffet conveniently served at rabbit height.
 They don't have to work hard to reach the tasty greens, making your garden an easy and tempting target compared to foraging in the wild.